jnga773/figures_2025_yamada_model_PTC/README.md

 # figures_2025_yamda_model_PTC

-Matlab and Python scripts for generating the figures in the paper "Phase Resetting in the Yamada Model" by Jacob Ngaha, Neil G. R. Broderick, and Bernd Krauskopf.
+Matlab and Python scripts for generating the figures in the paper "Phase Resetting in the Yamada Model" by Jacob Ngaha, Neil G. R. Broderick, Hinke Osinga, and Bernd Krauskopf.

 The code for both of these programs is written in either [Continuation Core and Toolboxes (COCO)](https://sourceforge.net/projects/cocotools/) (in Matlab) or [AUTO-07P](https://www.github.com/auto-07p/auto-07p/) (in Python and Fortran).